 Are there e-sports players who transition to poker?

 Yes, there are a lot.
-There are a lot who have made the transition because there are a lot skills that are similar between the two of them such as game analysis, competition, and deliberate action.
+There are a lot who have made the transition because there are a lot of skills that are similar between the two of them such as game analysis, competition, and deliberate action.
 The presence of game theory means a lot of e-sports players also play poker.

 Do you like the idea of poker and e-sports converging with games like PowerUp?
 Do you think they are the same or are they completely different?